Readings for Sociology 20033

 Many claim that transgender women athletes have unfair advantages.
 Others dispute these claims.
 Why?

-[Optional] New York Times Columnist Pamela Paul created a firestorm of controversy when she claimed Trans activists have pushed an ideological extremism by pressing for an unproven treatment orthodoxy.
-Review the arguments and opinions that support or oppose Paul's position.
+Many states are restricting or theatening to restrict gender-affirming treatment for adolescents.
+New York Times Columnist Pamela Paul created a firestorm of controversy when she claimed Trans activists have pushed an ideological extremism by pressing for an unproven treatment orthodoxy.
+Review the arguments and opinions that support or oppose gender affirming care and Paul's position.

 "Same-sex marriage advocacy has accomplished an amazing feat - it has made being anti-homophobic synonymous with being pro-marriage.
 It has drowned out centuries of critical thinking and activism against the racialized, colonial, and patriarchal processes of state regulation of family and gender through marriage."
 For a really radical left-wing attack against gay marriage, take a look at Spade and Willse's Marriage Will Never Set us Free.